Spiritual Formation

 What is spiritual formation?

-Robert Mulholland Jr. says Christian spiritual formation is the process of being transformed into the image of Christ for the sake of others.
-Spiritual formation in and of itself is not necessarily a Christian thing.
-It is a human thing.
 We are all being formed every moment of every day by our environment, our culture, and our decisions.
 Intentional formation is choosing what you allow to shape you into what or who you want to be shaped.
+For us as Christians, spiritual formation is the process of being transformed into the image of Christ for the sake of others, as former Asbury Theological Seminary professor Robert Mulholland Jr. said.

 What are spiritual practices or spiritual disciplines?

+Is Christian Swails a licensed therapist?
 How is spiritual direction different from counseling?
-Is Christian a licensed therapist?

 Is spiritual formation biblical?